From frequent flyer points to travel and shopping, learn how to get the most value out of your Membership Rewards points.

 - What else do I need to know?

 American Express offers a variety of personal and business cards linked to the Membership Rewards program.
 You can browse and compare your options in the table below to help you find a card that suits your needs.

 American Express offers several different versions of this program based on the card you choose.
 For example, the American Express Essential and Explorer credit cards give you access to the Membership Rewards Gateway program, the Platinum Edge gets you access to the Membership Rewards Ascent program and the American Express Platinum card provides membership to the Ascent Premium program.

 There are some variations in the rewards available to members of these different programs, including different redemption rates.
 So, where possible, we’ve included details of these differences for each reward option.

-Which rewards give you the most value for your Membership Rewards points?
+Which rewards give you the most value for your points?

 Transferring Membership Rewards points to a frequent flyer program

 If you’re a member of a frequent flyer program (or programs), transferring your Membership Rewards points is a fast and convenient way to boost your balance.
 Amex gives you a choice of transferring points to nine different airline loyalty programs, including Velocity, Asia Miles, Etihad Guest, Emirates Skywards and Singapore Airlines KrisFlyer.

 Keep in mind that the point transfer rate and minimum transfer amount varies depending on your rewards program and chosen frequent flyer program.
 Unfortunately, American Express does not list the full details until you have logged in to your account, but according to the Membership Rewards website, you could be able to transfer points at a rate of 1:1 with the following programs: